19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 PCs can use an [Action](../Core%20Procedures/Action.md) to *Move* to a new zone.
 A PC can move to anywhere in their current zone once per [Round](../Core%20Procedures/Round.md) without using an [Action](../Core%20Procedures/Action.md).

 While moving at delving speed, PCs spend most of their time standing still and listening, testing surfaces, and drawing maps.

-They automatically detect traps, map their environment, [Search](Delving.md#Search) for hidden features, and avoid [Surprise](../Conditions/Surprised.md) in [Initiative](../Combat/Initiative.md), provided they are not in [Darkness](../Hazards/Darkness.md).
+This means they automatically detect traps, map their environment, [Search](Delving.md#Search) for hidden features, and avoid being [Surprised](../Conditions/Surprised.md), provided they are not in [Darkness](../Hazards/Darkness.md).

 #### Search

 While moving at delving speed, A PC may inquire about features of the current zone.
-The GM should describe any hidden features from the PC's inquiry, but they do not automatically figure out secrets.
-A PC must interact with the features to learn their secrets.
+The GM should describe any hidden features from the inquiry, but not any secret features.
+A PC must interact with the hidden features more directly to learn their secrets.

+#### Example Features

 **Hidden Features**: A loose brick, a cracked tile, or a bust with a seam around its neck.

-**Secret Features**: The brick activates a trap, the tile covers a secret hatch, the bust's head can be rotated to magically open a locked door.
+**Secret Features**: The brick activates a trap, the tile covers a rusted hatch, the bust's head can be rotated to magically open a locked door.

 ### Flee

 The *Party* can *Flee* an area only if all players agree.
 If they flee, they successfully retreat from the area, carrying any fallen PCs with them.
-Each PC loses one item chosen at random.
+Each PC loses one piece of [Equipment](../../Player%20Characters/Derived%20Statistics/Equipment.md) chosen at random.
 It is left where they currently stand.
 There may be an additional narrative loss if appropriate.

 *Example narrative loss: If the party was trying to stop a ritual, the ritual succeeds.*